Home GastronomyMy favorite Italian restaurants in Paris

 This Italian restaurant is located in La Garenne-Colombes in the Hauts-de-Seine.
 I really liked the colorful decor of the place.
 Behind this address is a French-Italian with Sicilian roots, Michele Lukin.

-We started this meal with a little Bellini cocktail, followed by an assortment of antipasti: on the menu were polenta sticks with a cheese sauce (10.50 €), arancini with truffle cream (12 €), and a delicious, thinly sliced mortadella with pistachios (10 €).
-As for pasta, the chef’s specialty is the linguine alle vongole (20 €), Puglian style.
+We started this meal with a little Bellini cocktail, followed by an assortment of antipasti; on the menu were polenta sticks with a cheese sauce (10.50 €), arancini with truffle cream (12 €), and a delicious pistachio mortadella sliced very thinly (10 €).
+As for pasta, the chef’s specialty is the linguine alla vongole (20 €) in the Pugliese style.
 We also had a Calabrese pizza (16 €).
-Finally, a special shout-out to their homemade tiramisu (10 €), served with a ladle, which is certainly one of the best I’ve eaten in recent months!
-A great Italian address to keep in mind if you are passing through La Garenne-Colombes soon.
+Finally, a big favorite was the house tiramisu (10 €), served with a ladle, which is certainly one of the best I’ve eaten in recent months!
+So, a great Italian address to keep in mind if you are passing through La Garenne-Colombes soon.

 Tested in 2023